Evolution of posts-from rigid to flexible

 Kern and Knode in 1991 first described the slip casting technique.

 Dowel loosening failure was the most common failure seen in 16 of the 23 studies done on it, making it the most commonly reported failure.
-Other complications (periapical pathology, root fracture, crown debonding, periodontitis, dowel fracture, and secondary caries) were reported less frequently than dowel loosening.
+Other complications (periapical pathology, root fracture, crown debonding, periodontitis, dowel fracture) were reported less frequently than dowel loosening.

 These dowels have higher biocompatibility and they have a lower elastic modulus in PEEK material in comparison to the ceramics with metal sub-structure.
 PEEK is lighter and does not corrode.
 Furthermore, as they have a lower reactivity when compared to the other materials, the sensitivity to metallic taste is eliminated.
 Therefore, PEEK is competitive with metal-supported ceramics as a crown material.